Maria's Cookbook

 • 1 medium carrot, sliced

-• 2 medium tomatoes, chopped (or 1 cup canned crushed tomatoes)
+• 2 medium tomatoes, chopped (or 1 cup canned crushed)

 • 1 tablespoon tomato paste